json-api-dotnet/JsonApiDotNetCore/docs/usage/openapi-client.md

 ### Other IDEs

-When using the command line, you can try the [Microsoft.dotnet-openapi Global Tool](https://docs.microsoft.com/en-us/aspnet/core/web-api/microsoft.dotnet-openapi?view=aspnetcore-5.0).

-Alternatively, the following section shows what to add to your client project file directly:
+The following section shows what to add to your client project file directly:

 ```xml
 <ItemGroup>